ricott1/rebels-in-the-sky/README.md

 ## Music

-Previous versions had the option to play music directly in the game, but this was removed to limit the binary size.
+Previous versions had the option to play music directly in the game, but this was removed to reduce the binary size.
 Nevertheless, you can still listen to the game soundtrack by connecting to `https://radio.frittura.org/rebels.ogg`!

 ### Distro Packages